ITEmily/azure-network-protocols/README.md

 - Step 4: Download Wireshark
 - Step 5: Filter for ICMP traffic and ping Linux VM from the Window VM
 - Step 6: Observe the ping requests and replies within Wireshark
+- Step 7: Initiate a non-stop ping from Windows 10 VM to the Linux VM.
+Then, open the Network Security Group for the Linux VM and disable incoming ICMP trafffic.
+- Step 8: "SSH into" your Linux VM and observe SSH traffic in Wireshark.
+- Step 9:

 <h2>Actions and Observations</h2>